-Though the CICERONE Program is open to Masters and advanced undergraduate students for extending their scientific training through hands-on experience of laboratory-based biomedical research during the summer recess.
-In addition to carrying out a supervised research project, the students also attend CNIC seminars.
+Though the CICERONE Program, our group is open to master and advanced undergraduate students for extending their scientific training through hands-on experience in our laboratory during the summer recess.
+In addition to carrying out a supervised research project, the students will also attend CNIC seminars.

 The aim of the program is to give university students first-hand knowledge of biomedical research so that they can make more informed choices about the possibility of pursuing a scientific career.

-For the 2017 call, we are offering two different research projects:
+For the 2018 call, we are offering the following research project: